 The Patterson group is dedicated to carefully doing things to molecules that have never been done before.
-We are pursuing two cold molecule frontiers, both driven by the idea of exploiting the rich, fundamentally quantum behavior of cold molecules.
+We are pursuing three cold molecule frontiers, both driven by the idea of exploiting the rich, fundamentally quantum behavior of cold molecules.

 - We leverage the ultra-specific rotational structure of cold molecules to realize a novel sensitive, high-throughput chemical analyzer that we hope will be able to unambiguously deconvolve chemical mixtures containing 1000s of compounds.
 Our technique can resolve the chirality and isotopomer of individual mixture components.